openmetalio/openmetal-docs/docs/openmetal-central/ipmi-access.md

 ![ipmi ssl warn](images/ipmi-ssl-warn.png "IPMI SSL Warn")

-## Step 5: Access the Remote Console
+## Step 5: Access & Use of Virtual Media

 After proceeding past the SSL warning, the IPMI HTML5 interface will load, allowing you to interact with your server remotely.